oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 ----------------------------------

-The tracer is created in a disabled state and must be explicitly enabled by calling ${t}TracerSetEnabled.
-The implementation gaurentees that prologues and epilogues will always be executed in pairs; i.e.
+The tracer is created in a disabled state and must be explicitly enabled by calling ::${t}TracerSetEnabled.
+The implementation guaranteed that prologues and epilogues will always be executed in pairs; i.e.

-* if the prologue was called then the epilogue is gaurenteed to be called, even if another thread disabled the tracer between execution
+* if the prologue was called then the epilogue is guaranteed to be called, even if another thread disabled the tracer between execution
-* if the prologue was not called then the epilogue is gaurenteed not to be called, even if another thread enabled the tracer between execution
+* if the prologue was not called then the epilogue is guaranteed not to be called, even if another thread enabled the tracer between execution

 The tracer should be disabled by the application before the tracer is destoryed.
 If multiple threads are in-flight, then it is still possbile